MonsterZelek/a/Installation.md

 Using the NodeMCU (or any similar development board), the flash location is 0x0000 and the mode is qio.
 `esptool.py -p /dev/ttyUSB0 write_flash -fm qio 0x0000 esp8266_deauther.ino.nodemcu.bin`
 Where `/dev/ttyUSB0` is the COM port of your device, `write_flash` is telling the program to write to flash memory, `-fm qio` is mode qio, which is the mode for chips with 4MB or more, and `esp8266_deather.ino.nodemcu.bin` is the name of your .bin file.

+### Flash Download Tools
+Espressif has an official GUI tool for Windows.
+It has a lot of options and can be used for the ESP8266, ESP8285 and ESP32.
+You can find it on Espressif's download page here: https://www.espressif.com/en/support/download/other-tools
+(When the link changed, just search for `esp flash download tool`)

 ### Esptool-gui
 An easy to use GUI flasher for Windows and Mac: [esptool-gui](https://github.com/Rodmg/esptool-gui).